chris1111/Create-Install-Media/README.md

 Containing also Clover EFI Bootloader revision v2.4k r4525

-PS: (Working for UEFI and Legacy configurations) Working Inside OS X Mavericks to macOS High Sierra.
+PS: (Working for UEFI and Legacy configurations) Working Inside OS X Mavericks to macOS Mojave.

 ### Real Mac users, you have not used the Clover Bootloader, as simple as that.